-Our pest control operatives can quickly identify these signs and access the size of the population involved and the best methods to remove the problem.
+Our pest control operatives can quickly identify these signs and access the population's size and the best methods to remove the problem.

-Reproduction - Breeding season tends to run from January until August so considering every female rabbit can produce up to 5 litters per year their numbers can quickly spiral out of control and become a huge problem.
+Reproduction - Breeding season tends to run from January until August.
+Considering every female rabbit can produce up to 5 litters per year, their numbers can quickly spiral out of control and become a huge problem.

 Shooting - A specialised technique carried out by experienced staff.
 This can be done either day or night but is more effective at night time; it is more cost-effective than gassing.

 Snaring - Snares are intended to tether animals for subsequent humane dispatch.
 Therefore, they need to be visited at least once per day.
 Snares should be placed on well-used rabbit runs in short vegetation.

 Spring Traps - These can be used to catch and kill rabbits; they must only be used within the overhang of a natural rabbit tunnel entrance or artificial tunnels.
 They must be visited at least once a day.

 Baited Cage Traps - This is a galvanised wire mesh cage trap; this can be used all year round but is most effective in the winter.
 These should be set in short vegetation and checked twice daily.

 Drop Traps - This is a large sunken box placed beneath a fence that rabbits tend to pass through.
 A tipping treadle forms part of the roof of the box.
 On occasions, the treadle is set so that the rabbits moving over it fall into the catching box.
 This must be checked once a day.